Magicianhax/flask-app/README.md

-Here’s a complete README.md file for your GitHub repository based on what you have coded:

 Resolv Leaderboard

 A web application to check your wallet rank and points for Resolv Labs and calculate NFT rarity with traits, scores, and ranks.
 Built using Flask and OpenSea API.